briglx/mission/README.md

 # Debug on Azure App Service

-Navigate to https://appname.scm.azurewebsites.net/ to view web app tools
+Navigate to Advanced Tools and click on Go to view web app tools

 Look at current docker logs